-Update 11/4/2019: This article incorrectly stated that Sen. Elizabeth Warren was the Democratic presidential nominee, it has now been corrected to Democratic presidential candidate.
+November 4: This article incorrectly stated that Sen. Elizabeth Warren was the Democratic presidential nominee.
+It has now been corrected to Democratic presidential candidate.

 Democratic Rep. Katie Porter announced Oct.
 26 that she would be endorsing her mentor, Mass.
 Sen. and Democratic presidential candidate Elizabeth Warren, in the 2020 presidential election.